msfninja/wcs/README.md

 # WCS | Windows Control Server

 WCS, or Windows Control Server, is a tool that allows you to perform certain tasks on your Windows PC remotely from another device.
-So far the tool offers only features related to shutting or turning the machine off in a number of ways.
+So far the tool offers only features related to shutting or turning the machine off in a number of ways, accessing and modifying the file system and launching certain applications.

 The tool itself represents a server that runs on the machine that you want to be able to perform certain tasks on, and a web client that you can access from any device on your LAN or worldwide if you configure your router's NAT with your ISP.